Fine for director who instructed employee to place safety boots at the scene of a fatal workplace accident

 She noted how Lim had personally instructed the controller to place the pair of safety boots at the scene of the accident and bring Mr Yong's slippers to the office, which had the effect of modifying the scene.

-She agreed with the prosecution that this was a "clear attempt to mislead investigators" and tamper with the scene, compromising the investigative process.
+She agreed with the prosecution that this was a "clear attempt to mislead investigators" by tampering with the scene, compromising the investigative process.

 This could potentially hamper efforts to protect workers' lives and could embolden others to similarly attempt to evade responsibility, Judge Salina added.